 3. What can I do that would make an impact?

-What can I do that would make an impact is a much more difficult question which takes a lot of reflection.
-You need to ask yourself what you are good at, and then figure out where that can help.
+What I can do to make an impact is a much more difficult question that takes a lot of reflection.
+You need to ask yourself what you are good at and then figure out where that can help.
 Find a spot each day to reflect on your life, and make a habit of spending 20 minutes doing nothing but that.
 Check out the article Coffee with God for ideas on how that might look.

 |Helping others is one way I can make an impact.
 How about you?|